§ 9-1.1-4. Civil actions for false claims.

 (iii) From the news media, unless the action is brought by the attorney general or the person bringing the action is an original source of the information.

 (f) State not liable for certain expenses.
-The state is not liable for expenses which a person incurs in bringing an action under this section.
+The state is not liable for expenses that a person incurs in bringing an action under this section.

 A civil action under subsection (g) may not be brought more than three (3) years after the date when the retaliation occurred.